 The relentless Tigers, which took on the personality of their head coach, came back to win four games after trailing by 15 points or more, including wins over Mississippi State, Ole Miss and at LSU.

-Last season, the Tigers exceeded preseason expectations by finishing 10th in the SEC with a 15-16 overall record and a 5-11 league mark.
+Auburn followed that season by again exceeding preseason expectations, finishing 10th in the SEC with a 15-16 overall record and a 5-11 league mark.
 Among the victories was a 65-55 victory over No. 23 Mississippi State.

 From the previous season, Auburn improved its RPI to 145 from 253 and strength of schedule to 71 from 148.